Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

 About Acrylic Acid.
 Acrylic Acid (a.k.a.
 Acroleic Acid, Propenoic Acid) is a moderately strong unsaturated carboxylic acid, consisting of an ethene substituted by a carboxy group.
 It is a colorless liquid with a strong acrid odor.
-The presence of a carboxy group in its structure provides anionic characteristics and higher reactivity with epoxides and alcohols.
+The presence of a carboxy group in its structure provides higher reactivity with epoxides and alcohols.

 On a commercial scale, Acrylic Acid is primarily produced from the oxidation of propylene and/or propane derived from oil or natural gas, which are nonrenewable fossil carbon-based starting materials.
 Over the past years, research efforts have been made towards manufacturing Acrylic Acid from naturally renewable starting materials.
-In fact, alternative Acrylic Acid routes have emerged, using the following starting materials: lactic acid or 3-hydroxypropionic acid (3-HP) (both obtained by fermentation of glucose or molasses originating from the biomass); or glycerol byproduct from biofuels production, based on methanolysis of vegetable oils.
+In fact, alternative Acrylic Acid routes have emerged, using the following starting materials: lactic acid or 3-hydroxypropionic acid (3-HP) (both obtained by fermentation of glucose or molasses originating from the biomass); or glycerol by-product from biofuels production, based on methanolysis of vegetable oils.

+Acrylic Acid Production.
 Raw materials and the respective production processes employed in the manufacturing of Acrylic Acid are listed below.

 • Propylene + oxygen (oxidation),